flopsiedev/wishie/README.md

 ## Features
 - [x] Sign In with Google (OAuth)
-- [ ] Single Paste Algorithm or SPA!
+- [x] Single Paste Algorithm or SPA!
 (I didn't mean to make an ancronym...)
-  - [ ] Pasting the link to make an entry
+  - [x] Pasting the link to make an entry
+  - [x] Generating Name & Price from URL
 - [ ] Deleting entries
-  - [ ] Generating Name & Price from URL
 - [ ] Marking entries as purchased
 - [ ] Push Notifications for purchased items
  - [ ] Email Notification?
 - [x] PWA-friendly